etwk/blog/content/lists/books.md

 - [ ] The World As I see It #bumingbai

 ### Anne Applebaum
-- [ ] Autocracy, Inc.: The Dictators Who Want to Run the World
+- [ ] Autocracy, Inc.: The Dictators Who Want to Run the World #must
 - [ ] Twilight of Democracy: The Seductive Lure of Authoritarianism #must
 - [ ] Gulag: A History
 - [ ] Red Famine: Stalin's War on Ukraine